640 South State StreetDover, Delaware 19901

-You may also have your electrolytes tested if you're taking diuretics or other drugs that cause you to lose water.
+You may also have your electrolytes tested if you're taking diuretics or other medicines that cause you to lose water.

-Your doctors may also order this test if you collapse while playing sports or exercising, or if you are hospitalized for a heat-related illness.
+Your healthcare providers may also order this test if you collapse while playing sports or exercising, or if you are hospitalized for a heat-related illness.
 Because you lose electrolytes as you sweat, dehydration can sometimes lead to a dangerous electrolyte imbalance.

-Your doctor may also order a urine test for chloride, a blood test for glucose, or a basic urinalysis.
+Your healthcare provider may also order a urine test for chloride, a blood test for glucose, or a basic urinalysis.
 If you've had a heart attack, you may also get an electrocardiogram, or EKG, along with an electrolyte test.
-Your doctor may also order other blood tests to see how well your kidneys are working.
+Your healthcare provider may also order other blood tests to see how well your kidneys are working.

 Each part of an electrolyte panel checks for a different dissolved salt, or electrolyte.
 Results differ depending on your age and health.

 Results are given in milliequivalents per liter (mEq/L).
 Here are the normal ranges for each type of electrolyte in blood:

 Adults: 3.5 to 5 mEq/L